User Guide

 5

-Select the new vehicle from the list, and under the Extended services tab on the Asset Edit page, the Service Status changes from Pending to Active.
+Select the new asset from the Assets page list.
+Under the Data Sharing tab, the Status changes from Pending to Active.

 Rejecting a request